car5ten/carsten.dev/Content/career/iconmobile.md

 ### May 2014 - May 2020

-During my time as a student worker and in a full-time role, I had the opportunity to contribute to various projects and prototype development, conduct thorough research on diverse topics, and engage in comprehensive app benchmarking.
-While working on the development of new features in different projects, I began using **Swift from version 1.0** onward.
-I also gained hands-on experience with various architectural paradigms, although most apps during that period primarily utilized either **MVC**, a customized MVC variant, or **MVVM**.
+During my time as a student worker and in a full-time role, I contributed to various projects and prototype developments, conducted thorough research on diverse topics, and engaged in comprehensive app benchmarking.
+While working on the development of new features across different projects, I began using **Swift from version 1.0** onward.
+I gained hands-on experience with various architectural paradigms, although most apps during that period primarily utilized either **MVC**, a customized MVC variant, or **MVVM**.
 ###
 The most significant milestone in my career at iconmobile was proving myself in the role of Lead in a client project, where, as a team, we successfully achieved our project goals.
 ###